alxshelepenok/lumen/content/posts/hosting-static-webflow-sites-on-fleek-no-cms.md

 ### Fourth, Configure the Python Script for Your Site

-The **fleek.json file** includes a set of instructions for the Fleek platform; while the **build.py is the script** that will make all the work of reorganizing your site’s folder structure and transforming the Webflow content to properly reference CSS/Assets/JS in their new Fleek-ready structure.
+The **fleek.json file** includes a set of instructions for the Fleek platform; while the **build.py is the script** **itself** that will make all the work of reorganizing your site’s folder structure and transforming the Webflow content to properly reference CSS/Assets/JS in their new Fleek-ready structure.

 Those don’t require tweaking and are ready to go. **You only need to configure the config.json file,** which has the instructions for the Python script to carry out the proper transforms to your site’s directory architecture and links.